 3. Treat yourself to a natural mattress

-Our mattresses are the biggest influence on our sleep.
+Our mattresses are the biggest influence on our sleep quality.
 As you probably know, trying to catch a few zzz’s on an unsupportive mattress will leave you feeling exhausted and full of aches and pains when you wake up.
 For that reason, your mattresses should be replaced every 7 years.
 Choose an organic natural mattress for the best sleep, as these are specifically designed to support every inch of your body.

 4. Get back on a sleep schedule